autumnchris/pomodoro-timer-vanilla-js/README.md

 A front-end web app that counts down using the pomodoro technique with customizable timer settings.
 Built with vanilla JS.

-Inspired by the [Build a Pomodoro Clock challenge](https://learn.freecodecamp.org/front-end-libraries/front-end-libraries-projects/build-a-pomodoro-clock) as part of the curriculum for the [Front End Development Libraries Certification](https://www.freecodecamp.org/learn/front-end-libraries) on [freeCodeCamp](https://www.freecodecamp.org).
+Inspired by the [Build a 25 + 5 Clock challenge](https://www.freecodecamp.org/learn/front-end-development-libraries/front-end-development-libraries-projects/build-a-25--5-clock) as part of the curriculum for the [Front End Development Libraries Certification](https://www.freecodecamp.org/learn/front-end-libraries) on [freeCodeCamp](https://www.freecodecamp.org).

 ---